randomnetcat/assessor-thesis/README.md

 The above graph shows that Agorans tend to agree a lot, with most people agreeing with proposal outcomes upwards of two- thirds of the time.
 The results most often agree with PSS's vote, making em the most influential and suggesting that e had some magical way of influencing the outcome of decisions, or it could just be that e agrees with the populace most of the time.
 Although e has a relatively high average voting, G. has as significantly higher average voting strength, but a significantly lower result agreement rate.
-So it appears that this just indicates that e often agrees with the majority or that the majority often agrees with em (based on eir office-holding or vote comments).
+So it appears that this just indicates that e often agrees with the majority or that the majority often agrees with em (based on eir office-holding or vote comments), of which only the latter would make em an influencer.

 The most often that any voter disagreed with the result of a decision was 26% by L (mostly a zombie), and the most of any common voter was 23% by Alexis.
 Cuddlebeam's disagreement with other Agorans show up here, too.
 E disagreed with the result of decisions 22% of the time.

-**MOST INFLUENTIAL: PSS**
+**MOST INFLUENTIAL (perhaps): PSS**

 ## 3. The Most Influential Agoran